 Celebrate the subtle summer flavors with this smooth and creamy sweet corn lobster bisque.
-Easy to make but shockingly elegant.
+It’s extremely easy to make but shockingly elegant.
+If you are a lobster lover, this recipe is for you.

 Did you know that right about the time that the lobsters get good off the coast of Maine is the exact same time that the local sweet corn is ready to be harvested?
-I can’t help but think that is not at all a coincidence, but rather, summer’s bounty coming around and shouting out to be celebrated.
+If that’s not a coincidence, we don’t know what is.
+Summer’s bounty truly comes around and is ready to be celebrated without much work.

 What is Lobster Bisque?